NetworkBlockDevice/nbd/doc/proto.md

     `NBD_REPLY_TYPE_BLOCK_STATUS` chunk represent consecutive portions
     of the export starting from specified *offset*.
 If the client used the `NBD_CMD_FLAG_REQ_ONE` flag, each chunk contains exactly one descriptor where the *length* of the descriptor MUST NOT be greater than the *length* of the request; otherwise, a chunk MAY contain multiple descriptors, and the final descriptor MAY extend beyond the original requested size if the server can determine a larger length without additional effort.
 On the other hand, the server MAY return less data than requested.
-However the server MUST return at least one status descriptor (and since each status descriptor has a non-zero length, a client can always make progress on a successful return).
+In particular, a server SHOULD NOT send more than 2^20 status descriptors in a single chunk.
+However the server MUST return at least one status descriptor, and since each status descriptor has a non-zero length, a client can always make progress on a successful return.

     The server SHOULD use different *status* values between consecutive descriptors where feasible, although the client SHOULD be prepared to handle consecutive descriptors with the same *status* value.
-The server SHOULD use descriptor lengths that are an integer multiple of 512 bytes where possible (the first and last descriptor of an unaligned query being the most obvious places for an exception), and MUST use descriptor lengths that are an integer multiple of any advertised minimum block size.
+The server SHOULD use descriptor lengths that are an integer multiple of 512 bytes where possible (the first and last descriptor of an unaligned query being the most obvious places for an exception), in part to avoid an amplification effect where a series of smaller descriptors can cause the server's reply to occupy more bytes than the *length* of the client's request.
+    The server MUST use descriptor lengths that are an integer multiple of any advertised minimum block size.
 The status flags are intentionally defined so that a server MAY always safely report a status of 0 for any block, although the server SHOULD return additional status values when they can be easily detected.

     If an error occurs, the server SHOULD set the appropriate error code in the error field of an error chunk.
 However, if the error